Year Released: 2008

 And here is where The Life Before Her Eyes loses so many critics, I think.
 One scene in particular focuses their wrath: a young and handsome professor lecturing on conscience with an attentive young Diana in the audience.
 I will admit, in reality, the subject would more likely be “The Unproductive Nature of Guilt and its Deleterious Effect upon Human Relationships.”
 However, it is as though the mere mention of a sense of right and wrong sets some critics’ blood boiling.
 I also think, though they would never state it, they are somewhat roiled that Maureen is so sweet, reasonable, and non judgmental.
 Evangelical Christians are not supposed to behave that way, especially on film.

-We are about to usher in all those heady summer blockbusters, so take in this out of the way film like a visit to a funky boutique just before you hit the mall.
+Take in this out of the way film like a visit to a funky boutique just before you hit the mall.

 Behind the green lawn, the cozy porch with the wooden swing, enveloped in her beautiful and meticulous kitchen, the older Diana prepares dinner, sautéing ground beef, mincing the onions and garlic with skilled precision.
 Her daughter Emma is in the next room listening to television.
 But the sounds that reach her in the kitchen belie Emma’s description of the bland cartoons she says she is watching, and Diana strides into the room to catch her in a lie.